By Johnny Chan · UI/UX Designer, Hong Kong

 4. Competitive scan with sourced search

-5. Usability notes → prioritized backlog
+5. Usability notes to prioritized backlog

 Let's work together